smcalilly/smcalilly.github.io/_posts/2024-07-30-cows-and-stuff.md

 The word "enshittification" is such an awkward word, like some 7th grader came up with a new cuss word.
 It's describing something important but it's not the right word to describe the phenomenon.
 Anytime I come across the word, I shudder and don't want to read what the person has to say after that.

-My cat Sylvia loves these bands, she always comes to listen whenever i put them on:
+My cat Sylvia loves these bands, she always comes to listen whenever I put them on:
 - neil young
 - neil young and crazy horse
 - cindy lee
 - radio dept
+- shocking pinks
 - angel olsen
 - barbara lynn
 - harlem